apache/singa/tool/docker/README.md

    *Figure 2. singa/mesos Docker image, containing Hadoop and Mesos built on top of SINGA.
 The default namenode address for Hadoop is `node0:9000`*

+**Notes** A common failure observed during the build process is caused by network failure occuring when downloading dependencies.
+Simply re-run the build command.

 --

 <a name="pre_built"></a>